 Struggling with Back Pain?

 Whether it is located in your upper, middle, or lower back, most people will experience some form of back pain in their life.
-In fact, an estimated 32 million Americans are currently suffering with back pain at this moment.
+In fact, an estimated 32 million Americans are currently suffering from back pain at this moment.
 Back pain has become the #1 cause of disability in the United States and is quickly becoming a major concern for many people.
 This article will lay out what causes lower back pain, how to prevent it, and what the best form of treatment is once it has developed.

 What is the Cause of Back Pain?